TheOdinProject/curriculum/html_css/v2/main-course/custom-properties.md

 }
 ~~~

-Even though we declared our custom property on our `.cool-div` selector, we can still access it on the descendant `.cool-paragraph` selector.
+Even though we declared our custom property on our `.cool-div` selector, we can still access it on its descendant, the `.cool-paragraph` selector.

 #### The `:root:` Selector